IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 that the list was complete.

-But, due to the above problems, a strong recommendation is to avoid using tailored responses as part of the names in the MUD file.
+But, due to the above problems, a strong recommendation is to avoid using tailored responses as part of the DNS names in the MUD file.

-## Prefer DNS Servers Learnt From DHCP/Route Advertisements
+## Prefer DNS Servers Learnt From DHCP/Router Advertisements

-IoT Devices SHOULD prefer doing DNS with the DHCP provided DNS servers.
+IoT Devices SHOULD prefer doing DNS with the DHCP provided DNS servers, or DNS servers learnt from Router Advertisements {{?RFC8106}}.

 The ADD WG has written {{?RFC9463}} and {{?RFC9462}} to provide information to end devices on how to find locally provisioned secure/private DNS servers.